technicat/TootSDK/FORK.md

 - Replaced poll property with a simplified PostEdit.Poll struct matching the API spec, i.e. only containing poll option titles.
 Fixes a decoding error trying to read Poll.id.

+## Account

+- avatarUrl is optional to accomodate Mitra accounts that have no avatar set (makes sense in general, better nil than an invalid or empty url string).

+## Relationship

+- blocking is optional to accomodate Mitra (now updated to set blocking always to false), but this is consistent with all the other optionals in Relationship, anyway.

 ## Timeline

 - Add direct timeline for Mitra